NiklasPeterson/github-flow/README.md

 ### 2.1 Deploy to staging env

-When Sprint is done and ready for being tested on staging it's time to create a PR from sprint/x to staging.
-If all checks are successful we can trigger a deployment from GitHub Actions.
+When a `Sprint/Release` is ready for being tested on staging it's time to create a PR from `sprint/x` or `release/x` to main.
+If all checks are successful we can trigger a deployment to `staging` from GitHub Actions.

 It's now time to test all new features on staging env

 ### 2.2 Make changes

 If we encounter any bugs we can make adjustments and fixes to the sprint/x branch and

-### 2.3 Merge to staging

-After bugfixes and additional testing on staging env is done it's time to merge the PR from `sprint/x` into `staging`.

-**Important!
-Don't delete the branch yet!**